-Steve Fullhart anchors First News at Four and News 3 at Five weekdays, and serves as KBTX's Director of Digital News, helping oversee news content on KBTX.com and the station's social media platforms.
-He joined the Brazos Valley’s news leader in May 2004 and has anchored, reported for and produced every newscast at KBTX over his time at the station.
+Steve Fullhart has anchored News 3 at Six and Ten since 2015 and serves as the station's evening executive producer.
+He joined the Brazos Valley’s news leader in May 2004, and has anchored, reported for and produced every newscast at KBTX during his time at the station.

 In 2010, the Brazos Valley Coalition Against Domestic Violence gave Steve its "Voice Against Violence" award for his live blog during the John Thuesen murder trial, noting "commitment to promoting awareness of domestic violence in Brazos County."
 The Bryan-College Station Convention and Visitors Bureau named Steve a "Hometown Hero" in 2012 for creating the "Giveaway May" promotion, which was a partnership with the CVB.

 A graduate of Indiana University, Steve was an anchor, reporter, photographer and producer for public television station WTIU’s award-winning student newscast.
 Individually, he was recognized as one of Indiana’s top student talents by the Society of Professional Journalists.
 He also called sporting events and anchored sports updates on student radio station WIUS (now WIUX).

 Steve reported for five different newspapers, was a staff writer for an internationally-distributed magazine for children of military service members, and spent two summers doing radio and television work for the American Forces Network in Kaiserslautern, Germany.
 He interned at KHQ-TV in Spokane, Washington.

 Besides being a proud Hoosier, Steve is also proud to be a military brat.
 His father served more than three decades in the Air Force.
 His family moved frequently, and he graduated from his third high school, an American school on a Royal Air Force base in England.